-H.B.
-No. 1813 aims to enhance parental rights and information access regarding public school special education programs in Texas.
-The bill amends Section 26.0081 of the Education Code to require the Texas Education Agency to produce a comprehensive document that outlines the process for developing individualized education programs (IEPs) and the rights of parents.
-This document will now include specific information about the right to representation in special education due process hearings, how to access a list of eligible representatives, and how to file complaints against non-attorney representatives.
-Additionally, a new subsection mandates that this information be included in the notice of procedural safeguards provided to parents.
+House Bill No. 1813 aims to enhance parental rights and information access regarding public school special education programs in Texas.
+The bill amends Section 26.0081 of the Education Code to require the Texas Education Agency to produce a comprehensive document that outlines the process for developing individualized education programs (IEPs) and details parents' rights and responsibilities.
+This document will now include specific information about the right to representation by an attorney or other representative during special education due process hearings, as well as guidance on filing consumer complaints against non-attorney representatives who charge for their services.
+Additionally, the bill mandates that this information be included in the notice of procedural safeguards provided to parents.

 Statutes affected: